unparalleled-js/docs-1/formulas/date-formulas.md

 ---

 ## End of current or next month
-To retrieve a date for the end of the current month, use the .end_of_month method.
+To retrieve a date for the end of the current month, use the <code>.end_of_month method</code>.
 It returns the date for the start of the month for the given date/timestamp.

 ```ruby
 "2017-08-18T00:00:00".to_time.end_of_month # => 2017-08-31 23:59:59 +0000